 - 1. Drag a number of Network Nodes and a Node Manipulator into the Model Layout.
-Both can be found in the Transport category and are shown in Picture 9-3. - 2.
-Connect two selected points by - i. placing the Node Manipulator over the first point - ii. right-clicking (the Node Manipulator turns completely green) - iii. placing the Node Manipulator over the second point - iv. right-clicking again
+Both can be found in the Network category and are shown in Picture 10-4. - 2.
+Connect two selected points by - a. placing the Node Manipulator over the first point - b. right-clicking (the Node Manipulator turns completely green) - c. placing the Node Manipulator over the second point - d. right-clicking again

 A green link will appear between the 2 points, which, depending on the user's selection on the Node Manipulator, can be used one-directional or two-directional.
 Repeat this process for all connections you wish to create.

-- 3. Using the same technique, connect each of the atoms where the Operator is needed with a point in the network (placed nearby).
-Attention: right-clicking with the Node Manipulator on the upper left corner of such an atom will show that connection as a blue line. - 4.
-Connect the Operator with the network by right-clicking, with the cursor on the Operator, and selecting Connect to network (see Picture 9-2). - 5.
+- 3. Using the same technique, connect each of the atoms where the Human Resource is needed with a point in the network (placed nearby). - 4.
+Connect the Human Resource with the network by right-clicking, with the cursor on the Human Resource, and selecting Link to network, see Picture 10-5. - 5.
 Drag a Network Controller into the Model Layout, (right-)click, and push button Optimize Network.

-The names printed in bold refer to new atoms and can all be found under category Transport.
+The names printed in bold refer to new atoms that can all be found under category Network.
 The Network Node hardly requires explaining.
-Picture 9-3 shows all options of the Node Manipulator.
+Picture 10-3 shows all options of the Node Manipulator.
 To delete connections, repeat step 2; this time using the Disconnect option.

-If you use Connect 2 way or Connect 1 way, the Node Manipulator turns green, showing 2 or 1 respectively as legend.
-With Disconnect 2 way or Disconnect 1 way, the Node Manipulator turns red, showing 2 or 1 respectively as legend.
+If you use Connect bidirectional or Connect unidirectional, the Node Manipulator turns green, showing 2 or 1 respectively as legend.
+With Disconnect bidirectional or Disconnect unidirectional, the Node Manipulator turns red, showing 2 or 1 respectively as legend.

-Picture 9-4 contains all options of the Network Controller.
+Picture 10-6 contains all options of the Network Controller.
 Perform exercise 5 in order to familiarize yourself with these atoms, as well as with the steps mentioned above, and read the Help file for these atoms!